 Arm Lymphedema

-Lymph edema (pronounced lim-fe-DEE-ma) is a side effect that can begin during or after breast cancer treatment.
-It isn’t life threatening, but it can last over a long period of time.
+Lymphedema (pronounced lim-fe-DEE-ma) is a side effect that can begin during or after breast cancer treatment.
+It isn’t life-threatening, but it can last over a long period of time.
 This condition involves swelling of the soft tissues of the arm or hand.
 The swelling may be accompanied by numbness, discomfort, and sometimes infection.

 There’s no reliable way to find out your level of risk for lymphedema, but by taking proper precautions you CAN greatly reduce your chances of developing this complication.
 Lymphedema of the arm is an accumulation of lymph fluid in the soft tissues of the arm, with accompanying swelling (also called edema).
 To understand how it happens, you have to know a little bit about how blood and lymphatic fluid move around your body.
 You can think of lymphedema as a plumbing problem: Veins and lymphatic channels are like pipes and drains that can handle the normal load of lymphatic fluid.
 If lymph nodes and channels are removed, there might not be enough pipes and drains to handle all the fluid.

 Some women have mild lymphedema, which is hardly noticeable.
 Some develop moderate lymphedema that may be noticeable, tends to persist, and gets worse when aggravated.
 Others have severe lymphedema that is very uncomfortable and even disabling.
-For all of these cases, there are treatments that can help ease the discomfort and reduce the swelling.
+For all of these cases, treatments can help ease the discomfort and reduce the swelling.

-Your Immune System during breast cancer treatment
+Your Immune System during Breast Cancer Treatment

 The immune system responds immediately when your body encounters any threat, such as a virus or injury.
 In response to such threats, the immune system produces a generalized, non-specific reaction known as inflammation.
-This response is like an army artillery attack: Shells burst all over, damaging and killing all varieties of bacteria, viruses, and other microorganisms that happen to be in range—including some of the body’s own cells.
+This response is like an army artillery attack: Shells burst all over, damaging and killing all varieties of bacteria, viruses, and other microorganisms that happen to be in the range—including some of the body’s own cells.

 If you’re in the midst of breast cancer treatment, your body is in a war against cancer.
 It needs all its resources to fight the disease, so it shuts down your energy for other activities that would take away your strength from the battle.
 Fatigue is the result.